PLATINUM2025

 We collaborate with Your Way Home, Montgomery County's award-winning collective impact initiative, as well as other non-profit organizations and foundations in the area, to work towards providing shelter and supportive services to those who are experiencing homelessness, with the ultimate goal of making homelessness rare, brief, and nonrecurring.

 Family Promise aims to promote self-sufficiency among families experiencing the crisis of homelessness.
-We offer extensive aftercare services to all of our clients in order to help them retain the stable housing they obtain after they graduate from our program.
+We offer extensive aftercare services to all of our clients to help them retain the stable housing they obtain after they graduate from our program.

 • Essential household items through the Basic Needs Program.